 It is undoubtedly in the Red Sea that underwater life is the richest and most spectacular.
 Its warm waters have allowed the development of coral reefs, home to colorful fish, many of them endemic to the region.

 When snorkeling the Red Sea coast of Israel, you’ll easily spot the emperor and the regal angelfish, several species of butterflyfish and wrasse, lionfish, as well as the very photogenic Red Sea clownfish in its anemone.
-Encounters with rays or green sea turtles are occasional.
+Encounters with eagle rays or green sea turtles are exceptional.

-On the Mediterranean side, there is no coral, but mostly sandy beds, rocky areas and Posidonia meadows.
-The fish are less colorful, and the number of species is less significant.
+On the Mediterranean side, there is no coral, just mostly sandy beds, rocky areas and rare Posidonia meadows.
+The fish are less colorful, and there is a lesser number of species.

 In Israel, the climate varies widely depending on the region, especially between the north and south of the country.

-The water temperature never drops below 70°F/21°C, and can reach almost 86°F/30°C in midsummer.
-However, it is often recommended to avoid this period (June to August), as the heat can be stifling, with maximal temperatures approaching 104°F/40°C during the day.
+The water temperature never falls below 70°F/21°C, and can reach almost 86°F/30°C in midsummer.
+However, it is often recommended to avoid this period (June to August), as the heat can be stifling, with high temperatures reaching 104°F/40°C during the day.

-On the Mediterranean coast, the climate remains mild, but winters are more marked, with an average temperature of 57°F/14°C between December and February, and water around 61°F/16°C. On this side of the country, snorkeling is mainly practiced in summer.
+On the Mediterranean coast, the climate remains mild, but winters are more marked, with an average temperature of 57°F/14°C between December and February, and water around 61°F/16°C. On this side of the country, snorkeling takes place mainly in summer.
 From July to September, the weather is warm and sunny, and the sea temperature rises to around 81-82°F/27-28°C.

 Common on the reefs of the Red Sea coast, including Coral Beach and Princess Beach.